microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// calling process' package graph, even if already present.
 There is no
 /// duplicate 'detection' or 'filtering' applied by the API (multiple
 /// references from a package is not harmful).
 Once resolution is complete
-/// the package stays resolved for that user until the last reference across
+/// the package dependency stays resolved for that user until the last reference across
 /// all processes for that user is removed via MddRemovePackageDependency (or
 /// process termination).
 ///